lablup/backend.ai-docs-webui/docs/login/login.rst

 .. image:: ui_menu.png

 The middle button is the event notification button.
-Events that need to be recorded during Console operation are displayed here.
+Events that need to be recorded during Webui operation are displayed here.

 The rightmost button is the background task button.
 When background tasks are running, such as creating a compute session, you can check the jobs here.
 When